learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 15.9.
-What is the difference between Promise and AJAX?
+## Q. What is the difference between Promise and AJAX?

 A Promise is **an interface** for asynchronous operations.
 They keep track of when asynchronous operations complete and what their results are and let you coordinate that completion and those results (including error conditions) with other code or other asynchronous operations.
 They aren\'t actually asynchronous operations in themselves.